kfaracik/ASD/README.md

 # ASD
-This repository contains important algorithms and data structures
+This repository contains important algorithms and data structures in IT.